 - A. The instructor will advise the student orally or by e-mail as soon as possible after the offense is observed.
 This will allow simple misunderstandings and misinterpretations to be resolved. - B. If the instructor remains convinced that an offense has occurred, a written statement of the offense will be sent to the student in hard copy and by e-mail.
-The statement will include whatever penalty the instructor considers appropriate.
-A copy will be sent to the instructor's program director, division chair, and dean; the student's advisor, program director, division chair, and dean; and, if the recommended penalty is dismissal, the Associate Provost for Graduate Programs. - C. The academic dean, division chair, or program director of the student's college/program should advise the student of appeals procedures which are available. - D. The division chair will take the offense to the CSPGC, which will determine any consequences and the academic standing of the student.
+The statement will include whatever penalty the instructor considers appropriate; a copy will be sent to the instructor's dean, the student's dean or program chair, and, if the recommended penalty is dismissal, the Associate Provost for Graduate Programs.

+- C. The academic dean, division chair, or program director of the student's college/program should advise the student of appeals procedures which are available. - D. The division chair will take the offense to the CSPGC, which will determine any consequences and the academic standing of the students.